Joseph-Ghormley/IPv6-Docker-Network-Lab/README.md

 - Dual Stack network (IPv4 + IPv6)
 - IPv6 over IPv4 tunneling (Protocol 41)

-The goal of this lab was to understand how IPv6 communication works across different network configurations and how tunneling allows IPv6 traffic to traverse IPv4 infrastructure.
+The purpose of this lab was to understand how IPv6 communication works across different network configurations and how IPv6 traffic can be transported over an IPv4-only network using tunneling.

 ---

 ## What I Did

-- Deployed multiple Docker-based network topologies using provided `.yml` files
+- Deployed Docker-based network topologies using provided `.yml` files
 - Verified connectivity using `ping`, `ping6`, and `curl`
-- Inspected routing tables using `ip route` and `ip -6 route`
+- Analyzed routing tables using `ip route` and `ip -6 route`
-- Captured live network traffic using `tcpdump`
+- Captured traffic using `tcpdump`
-- Analyzed how IPv6 packets are encapsulated inside IPv4 packets
+- Observed IPv6 encapsulation inside IPv4 packets

 ---